Arjun-Sreedhar/portfolio-review-agent/README.md

 ## Features

-- Upload or paste a portfolio (CSV or supported brokerage statement)
+- Upload or paste a portfolio (CSV or PDF)
 - Upload or paste a client profile (JSON)
 - Deterministic portfolio analysis:
   - Asset allocation